SESYNC-ci/sesync-ci.github.io/CONTRIBUTING.md

 There is very little styling available through Markdown.
 Certain choices affect layout, however, so for consistency please:

-- **Headings:** Use a single `#` level heading at the top of a post.
-Consider even `# {{ page.title }}`.
+- **Headings:** Use `##` level headings for top-level sections of a post.
+A `# {{ page.title }}` is automatically included at the top of all posts.
 - That's it for now...

 ![](https://imgs.xkcd.com/comics/strunk_and_white.png)

-## Drafting New Posts
+## Site Preview

 This repository is set up to preview using the [github-pages](https://github.com/github/pages-gem) gem, which allows you to serve the site locally during development.
-One workflow is to clone this repo, create your [draft](https://jekyllrb.com/docs/posts/#drafts), run Make, preview your work on localhost in a browser, finalize your post, and push it to GitHub.
+The generic workflow (see RStudio specific workflow below) is:

+1. clone this repo
+2. work, work, work
+3. run `make`
+4. view preview in browser
+5. fix, fix, fix
+6. commit & push to origin master

 ### RStudio

-To implement the above workflow in RStudio, open the project (created from version control!) and notice the "Build" tab.
+To implement the above workflow in RStudio, open the project (that you've created from version control!) and notice the "Build" tab.
 The "Build All" button will run Make, which knits the RMarkdown posts as needed and builds the Jekyll site as on GitHub.
 The following R command will then open a browser to the default port on localhost:

 ```r
 servr::httw('_site')